Arncliffe

 Arncliffe lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of the Arncliffe statistical area (Lv2) is estimated to be around 13,016 as of November 2025.
-This reflects an increase of 993 people since the 2021 Census, which reported a population of 12,023 people.
-The change is inferred from the resident population of 12,980 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 130 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,472 persons per square kilometer, which places Arncliffe (SA2) in the top 10% of national locations assessed by AreaSearch.
-The area's growth of 8.3% since the 2021 Census exceeded both the SA4 region at 7.5% and the state level, marking it as a growth leader in the region.
+Arncliffe's population is estimated at around 13,018 as of Feb 2026.
+This reflects an increase of 995 people since the 2021 Census, which reported a population of 12,023.
+The change was inferred from AreaSearch's estimation of the resident population at 12,980 following examination of ABS data released in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 4,473 persons per square kilometer, placing Arncliffe in the top 10% of national locations assessed by AreaSearch.
+Arncliffe's growth of 8.3% since the 2021 census exceeded both its SA4 region (7.6%) and SA3 area, marking it as a growth leader in the region.
 Overseas migration contributed approximately 79.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered by this data.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, an above median population growth is projected for the Arncliffe (SA2), with an expected increase of 3,265 persons by 2041, reflecting a gain of 24.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
+Based on aggregated SA2-level projections, an above median population growth is projected for Arncliffe, with an expected increase of 3,277 persons to 2041, reflecting a gain of 24.9% in total over the 17 years.

 Frequently Asked Questions - Population